-Each touch screen, computer, or other interface that logs on to an ELAN controller will automatically populate an Interface Device (device type) entry on the Interface tab.
+Overview Each touch screen, computer, or other interface that logs on to a g! system controller will automatically populate an Interface Device (device type) entry on the Interface tab.
 Each Interface Device options entry contains settings for that specific Interface such as power settings and display options.